De industrie gaat stap voor stap naar CO₂-neutraal

-This step involves the replacement of fossil fuels.
-This can be done through the use of biomass, recycled materials, green hydrogen and CO₂.
+This pillar involves the replacement of fossil fuels.
+This can be done through the use of biomass, recycled materials, green hydrogen and CO2.

 Full recycling of contaminated building materials

-Rotterdam company REKO is constructing a new plant for the cleaning of contaminated asphalt.
+Rotterdam company REKO has built a new plant for the cleaning of contaminated asphalt.
 Asphalt is subject to thermal cleaning at the plant in a rotating drum oven at temperatures of 1,000 degrees Celsius.
 This produces clean sand, gravel and filler that can be reused.
 The plant also generates electricity for no fewer than 50,000 households.
 With this new plant, REKO will have the world’s largest capacity for recycling these types of contaminated building materials.